 A camera for all those incredible photo opportunities.

 Any medication that is required while you are away – please advise us on your booking form of any special requirements.

 Should I bring cash or cards on tour?

 It’s wise to get about £100 per person before your travel, while in Scotland there are plenty of ATM machines and most places take cards (check with your bank about the charge for overseas transactions and let them know you are going overseas).
 If you do bring your own currency to change please tell the driver – as there are some more rural areas that cannot change currency.

 What times do we start and end on each day of touring?

 Depending on the itinerary the tour starts just after breakfast (9 – 10am) and the day ends around 5pm.
 On some occasions, the days are longer due to ferry timetables or unexpected stops or delays.

 Is smoking, eating and drinking permitted in the vehicles?

-Smoking is not permitted in the vehicles, there are plenty of stops during our tours.
-Eating and drinking in the vehicle is permitted, but be mindful of others (many people nowadays have allergies to certain food types).
+Smoking is NOT permitted in the vehicles; there are plenty of stops during our tours.
+Eating and drinking in the vehicle are permitted, but be mindful of others (many people nowadays have allergies to certain food types).